FidelityInternational/cicimages-tools/exercises/IaC/ansible/variables/README.md

 ```

 Against the 'Display a variable' task you'll notice a string containing `{{name_variable}}` is being passed to the `debug` module.
 This notation denotes a variable called: `name_variable` is expected to be supplied at runtime.
+When this line executes, the value that has been assigned to the `name_variable` variable will substituted in the outputted message.

 **Note:** Playbooks are processed using the [Jinja2 templating engine](http://jinja.pocoo.org/docs/2.10/).
 With the exception of the `when:` attribute, variables are always referenced via `{{ VARIABLE }}` notation.

-There are number of different ways of supply the value for a variable
+There are many different ways of supplying variables in Ansible

-### Supplying from variables through the commandline
+### Supplying variables through the commandline

-Write the above ansible to a file ansible/hello_world.yml and run: ansible-playbook ansible/hello_world.yml -c local --extra-vars="name_variable=Micky"
+Supplying variables via the command line is done via the `--extra-vars` option.

-This should produce the following output:
+Write the example Playbook given above to ansible/hello_world.yml and run: ansible-playbook ansible/hello_world.yml -c local --extra-vars="name_variable=Micky".
+This command supplied a value of "Micky" for the `name_variable` variable which was then used within the playbook as can be seen in the output:

 ```
 PLAY [Variables example] *******************************************************